Now on View

 11:00 am – 6:00 pm

-The art of Luba Lukova is included in the Ford Foundation's collection of contemporary art, exhibited in their landmark headquarters building in midtown Manhattan.
+The art of Luba Lukova is included in the Ford Foundation's permanent collection of contemporary art, displayed in the generous space of their landmark headquarters building in Manhattan.